ZSaberLv0/ZFVimJob/README.md

       ],
-      'jobCmd' : 'optional, used only when jobList not supplied', 'jobCwd' : 'optional, if supplied, would use as default value for child ZFJobStart', 'onLog' : 'optional, func(groupJobStatus, log)',
+      'jobCmd' : 'optional, used only when jobList not supplied', 'jobCwd' : 'optional, if supplied, would use as default value for child ZFJobStart', 'jobEnv' : 'optional, if supplied, would use as default value for child ZFJobStart', 'onLog' : 'optional, func(groupJobStatus, log)',
       'onOutputFilter' : 'optional, func(groupJobStatus, textList, type[stdout/stderr]), modify textList or empty to discard', 'onOutput' : 'optional, func(groupJobStatus, textList, type[stdout/stderr])',